“What’s up all you party people?”

 running a family business.
 He finds the technique incredibly valuable for tempering negative

 emotions that may be getting in the way and being a better listener.
 Family businesses can be highly emotional, I know because I ran my own for over 16 years.
-This member said micro-mediations mean, “I can say something that makes rational sense” versus going off.'
+A client said micro-mediations mean, “I can say something that makes rational sense” versus going off.'

 C-level executives are obviously busy people, so it might be difficult to maintain a consistent